 As a child, I spent my summers working on our family’s oyster fishing ship.
 Our family has been growing and fishing oysters for more then a 100 years in the Eastern Scheldt region in the Netherlands.
 It’s really special to be out on the water and I look back with great memories.

 I was also interested in designing and making products.
 I became an engineer and combined my passion for knife making with my family heritage.
 In 2014 I developed my first oyster knife.

 How an oyster knife is made

-I then ground the bevels and glue the handles.
-The material I use is different per model, but it is always a beautiful hardwood that gives a knife character.
+The handle is carefully sanded, polished and oiled.
+With years of experimenting I now have found an oiling process that makes wooden handles absolutely gorgeous.
 The final steps are making a case, etching the makers mark and quality control.
 It takes 8 to 20 hours to make an oyster knife from scratch.
-I show this in the video below:

 Quite new to my workshop is the addition of a CNC router.
 This computer controlled milling machine is used for making the cases where I ship the oyster knives in.
 This new case transforms the knife into a beautiful gift to give or receive.
 It comes with certificates, maintenance oil, a micro fiber cloth and a meranti wood housing.
 How I use the CNC machine can be seen here: